knamdar/DGX-Spark-Recipes/Cohere-Transcribe/README.md

 This repository contains deployment recipes and tools for spinning up the [Cohere Transcribe Model](https://huggingface.co/blog/CohereLabs/cohere-transcribe-03-2026-release) model locally using vLLM on your DGX Spark!

+> **Note**: The model weights could not be pre-packaged directly into the base Docker image because it is a gated model on Hugging Face.
+You must authenticate with an access token first to download it.

 ## Server Deployment Steps
 Follow these steps strictly to successfully deploy the Dockerized vLLM Server locally: